zrut747/alp/README.md

 # alp

-alp is a simple zsh theme.
+alp is a simple theme with decorations for current directory, root status, username and host.

 ![20220920001912](https://img-1302660330.cos.ap-shanghai.myqcloud.com/20220920001912.png)